neuefische/wd-flipped-classroom-curriculum/sessions/accessibility/README.md

 ### Which important problem will we solve today?

+- You will be aware of the importance of accessiblity
+- You will learn how to build accessible web applications

 ### Why is the content of todays block so important for the students?

+> Why this topic is imporant is [part of the session itself](#why-should-i-care-about-accessibility) :)

 ### Raise a question to be answered by the end of the block!